bartificer/programming-by-stealth/docs/pbs29.md

 ## Taking Our Prototype Revision out of the PBS Playground

-While doing my own homework (writing a sample solution to the challenge I set in the previous instalment) I came to the realisation that we have out-grown the PBS playground.
+While doing my own homework (writing a sample solution to the challenge I set in the previous instalment) I came to the realisation that we have outgrown the PBS playground.
 It was designed as a temporary home in which we could learn the basics before moving into the browser proper.

 The biggest shortcoming with the playground is its poor error reporting.
 Sure, it gives you an error message, but it can’t tell you which line within your code triggered that error.
-When you’re working on small tasks requiring just a few lines of code this is not a problem, but our prototypes are hundreds of lines long now!
+When you’re working on small tasks requiring just a few lines of code, this is not a problem, but our prototypes are hundreds of lines long now!

 We absolutely need a way of testing our prototypes as we build them that will give us detailed error reporting.

-By far the simplest solution is to install a command-line JavaScript engine like [NodeJS](https://nodejs.org/) (Node for short).
-With Node installed you can save your code to a text file with a `.js` file extension, and then run it with a command of the form:
+By far the simplest solution is to install a command line JavaScript engine like [NodeJS](https://nodejs.org/) (Node for short).
+With Node installed, you can save your code to a text file with a `.js` file extension, and then run it with a command of the form:

 `node myFile.js`

 Node is free, open source, and cross-platform, so anyone can play along.
 Node is also quick and easy to install.
 The Node website will offer you two downloads, an LTS (Long Term Support) version, and the very latest version.
 The LTS version is labeled as recommended for most users, and that’s what I always install.

 While Node gives us a place to run our code, it doesn’t give us a place to edit our code.
-You can literally use any plain-text text editor, but realistically, you’re going to want to use a programming editor with features like syntax highlighting and bracket matching.
+You can literally use any plain-text text editor.
+However realistically, you’re going to want to use a programming editor with features like syntax highlighting and bracket matching.
 Earlier in the series I suggested the free and open source editor Atom for editing your HTML and CSS files.
-You can use [Atom](https://atom.io) for your JavaScript files too, and it will give you features like syntax highlighting, code auto-completion, and bracket matching.
+You can use [Atom](https://atom.io) for your JavaScript files too.
+It will give you features like syntax highlighting, code auto-completion, and bracket matching.

-So now we have a nice editor, and a place to run our code.
+So now we have a nice editor and a place to run our code.
 Will it _just work_?

-Nope, but don’t worry, you just need to make two very small changes to get your code working in our new environment:
+Nope, but don’t worry.
+You just need to make two very small changes to get your code working in our new environment:

-1.  un-comment the namespace declaration (`var pbs = pbs ? pbs : {};`) at the top of your code.
+1. Uncomment the namespace declaration (`var pbs = pbs ? pbs : {};`) at the top of your code.
 This was only commented out because of the playground’s idiosyncrasies – it’s needed everywhere but in the playground.
 2. Replace all occurrences of `pbs.say` with `console.log`.
 As its name suggests, `pbs.say()` is a feature of the PBS playground, not a standard JavaScript feature.

 Some code editors can do much more than just editing code – they can also run it right within the editor.
-I recently discovered an editor like this which I’ve fallen in love with, and am now using to do all my code samples and sample solutions for this series.
+I recently discovered an editor like this which I’ve fallen in love with.
+I am now using it to do all my code samples and sample solutions for this series.
 It can run NodeJS code, it does syntax highlighting and bracket matching, and it even understands the code you’ve written enough to suggest auto-completions of function names etc. as you type.

 The editor I’m describing is [Code Runner 2](https://coderunnerapp.com).
 It’s only available for macOS, and it costs €14.99.
-It’s available directly from their website, or, [from the MacApp Store](https://itunes.apple.com/ie/app/coderunner-2/id955297617?mt=12).
-The Mac App Store version is limited by macOS’s sandboxing, so while it can give you syntax highlighting and things like that, it can’t run NodeJS code.
+It’s available directly from their website or [from the MacApp Store](https://itunes.apple.com/ie/app/coderunner-2/id955297617?mt=12).
+The Mac App Store version is limited by macOS’s sandboxing.
+While it can give you syntax highlighting and things like that, it can’t run NodeJS code.
 Thankfully, the Code Runner people have added a feature to the App Store version of their app that tells you when you hit such a limitation, and provides you with really simple instructions for converting your App Store purchase into a license key for the non-App Store version which you can download from their website.
 This conversion is really quick and easy, and costs nothing.

-It’s obviously easier to buy direct, then you won’t have to go through the conversion process, but if you have iTunes credit, the fact that you can use it and then convert is very useful.
+It’s obviously easier to buy direct.
+Then you won’t have to go through the conversion process.
+But if you have iTunes credit, the fact that you can use it and then convert is very useful.

 ![Code Runner 2 Screen Shot](../assets/pbs29/Screen-Shot-2017-02-03-at-16.47.48-e1486140559831.png)

 ## Solution to PBS 28 Challenge

-Below is my solution to the challenge from [the previous instalment](https://bartificer.net/pbs28), written to run via NodeJS rather than in the PBS playground.
+Below is my solution to the challenge from [the previous instalment](https://pbs.bartificer.net/pbs28), written to run via NodeJS rather than in the PBS playground.

 ```javascript
 // init name space - commented out in playground